KILTprotocol/spec-ext-credential-api/readme.md

     /** close the session and stop receiving further messages */
     close: () => Promise<void>

-    /** ID of the key agreement key of the temporary DID the extension will use to encrypt the session messages */
+    /** URI of the key agreement key of the temporary DID the extension will use to encrypt the session messages */
-    encryptionKeyId: string
+    encryptionKeyUri: string

     /** bytes as hexadecimal */
     encryptedChallenge: string